DCRUSTODC/nvim-dots/README.md

 - Second, follow first, and you'll know the rest.
 - Third, cram [these](/commands.md) commands and you're good to go.

+## Features

+- ## Mason
+  A plugin for Neovim that can be used to install different LSP servers, linters and formatters.
+  This plugin can be accessed by using the keyword `Mason` in `COMMAND MODE`.

 ## Further steps
 Contribute to the repository.